itsskofficial/Web3/README.md

 # Web3
-A compilation of web3 projects, resources and much more
+A compilation of web3 projects, programs and papers